 bronze sculptures of the malecon

-There are a lot of things that impressed me during my return visit to Puerto Vallarta, Mexico.
+There are a lot of things that impress me about Puerto Vallarta, Mexico.
 The beautiful vistas, the gentle waves of the beach, the amazingly creative culinary scene, the fabulous street food, the chocolate, and above all for me … the abundant street art.
-Stay tuned for posts on all those other memorable aspects of my visit.
-This post is devoted to bronze sculptures of the Malecon (boardwalk), a collection of statues and sculptures that runs from the Hotel Rosita in the north for 11 blocks south along the beach through Puerto Vallarta’s vibrant downtown area.
+This post is devoted to the bronze sculptures of the Malecon (boardwalk), a collection of statues and sculptures that runs from the Hotel Rosita in the north for 11 blocks south along the beach through Puerto Vallarta’s vibrant downtown area.

 the malecon sculptures combine traditional with contemporary art